Akash3121/AWS-DVA-C02/Notes.md

 create NLB > choose internet facing and ipv4 > choose all AZs > attach SGs -> create new oneallow http traffic from anywhere and remove the default one > in listener use TCP port 80 and create a target gropu choose instances protoco is TCP over port 80 and health check is HTTP

-Mkae 2 available instances and add those in the NLB
+Make 2 available instances and add those in the NLB

+delete all as part of clean up